seu-hrzhang/rgbd-point-cloud/README.md

 │   +── rgbd-point-cloud
 ```

-### Image Segmentation
+### Running Program

-1. Train and evaluate Mask R-CNN network using your custom dataset following the [official setup manual](https://github.com/facebookresearch/maskrcnn-benchmark).
+1. Train and evaluate Mask R-CNN network using your custom dataset.
+2. Create `/mask` directory in `/root`
-2. Copy (or move) and run `run.py` in the `/demo` directory of `/maskrcnn-benchmark`.
+3. Copy (or move) and run `run.py` in the `/demo` directory of `/maskrcnn-benchmark`.
+4. Build and run the project.

+The output file in in `.json` format, including 3D coordinates of the target object.
+Multiple items will be listed in the output file if more than one targets exist in the source image.